 Division of Social and Transcultural Psychiatry, McGill University, Montreal, Quebec, Canada

-Robert Thibault is a Ph.D. student in the Integrated Program in Neuroscience at McGill University.
+Robert Thibault earned his Ph.D. from the Integrated Program in Neuroscience at McGill University.
 He investigates how and why we image the living human brain.
 His research has highlighted the psychosocial and placebo phenomena involved in neurofeedback and raised body posture as an important variable in brain imaging research.
 He now focuses on how to expedite scientific discoveries through efficient research systems and rigorous experimental practices—in other words, meta-research.
 His work is supported by a scholarship from the Natural Sciences and Engineering Research Council of Canada (NSERC).

 Cognitive Neuroscience Laboratory, McGill University, Montreal, Quebec, Canada

 "With the advent of advanced brain-imaging technologies, psychologists are finally in a position to understand the neural underpinnings of mind and behavior.
 Raz and Thibault cover the fads and fallacies and pitfalls while still celebrating the achievements, and potential, of neuroscience." – John F. Kihlstrom, Professor Emeritus, Department of Psychology, University of California, Berkeley

 “A dazzling collection of short, engaging writings on the hype, controversies, promises, and excitement generated by imaging the human brain.
 Great read for both neophytes and experts.” – Marco Iacoboni, Author, Mirroring People; Professor, UCLA